Dress for Success

 What is Business Formal/Formal Dress?

-• Business Formal is the most formal level of business attire, typically characterized by a suit for both men and women.
+• Business Formal is the most formal level of business attire.
 It's often seen at important meetings, award ceremonies, and client dinners.
-For men, this usually means a suit or blazer, dress shirt, tie, and polished dress shoes.
-Women might wear a tailored suit (pants or skirt), or a long evening dress with closed-toe footwear.
+It includes a suit or blazer, dress shirt, tie, and polished dress shoes, tailored pants or skirt, or a long evening dress with closed-toe footwear.

 What is Business Casual/Casual Dress?